Part F: Senate Student Discipline Committee (SSDC)

 Guidance: However, if you are a student who is a Tier 4 visa holder, you may find that you are also in breach of the conditions of leave of your Tier 4 visa and that the University may withdraw sponsorship of your visa.
 Please refer to Part E paragraph 2 of these University Disciplinary and Investigative Procedures and Powers.

-6 Summary determination: Regulation 18
+6. Summary determination: Regulation 18

 6.1 Where it appears to the Chair of Senate Student Discipline Committee on consideration of the referral papers that there is evidence of a breach of Regulation 18 the Chair may either

 6.1.1 summarily determine that a breach has, on the balance of probabilities, occurred; consider any evidence of mitigation provided; and proceed thereafter to impose any penalty or penalties other than one which would have the effect of permanently expelling you from the University.
-Any appeal from this decision goes to Senate Student Discipline Appeals Committee.
+Any appeal from this decision goes to Senate Student Discipline Appeals Committee; or

-6.2 If the Chair decides that the matter be dealt with by way of summary determination they will write to you by email and
+6.2 If the Chair decides that the matter be dealt with by way of summary determination, they will write to you by email and:

 6.2.1 tell you what the allegations are; and